-How Much Does it Cost to be SOC 2 Compliant?
+How Much Does It Cost to be SOC 2 Compliant?

-The cost of a SOC 2 audit depends on the scope of the audit, the size of the organization, how many locations are involved, the complexity of the processing, and the maturity of the organization’s internal controls.
+The cost of a SOC 2 audit depends on the audit’s scope, the size of the organization, how many locations are involved, the complexity of the processing, and the maturity of the organization’s internal controls.

 The scope of the audit — that is, what actually gets reviewed in the audit — is defined before the engagement begins.
-SOC 2 audits were developed by the American Institute of Certified Public Accountants (AICPA), and they are based on five “Trust Service Principles.”
+SOC 2 audits were developed by the American Institute of Certified Public Accountants (AICPA), and they are based on five “Trust Service Criteria:”